 - Help the muscles to function properly.

-The magnesium provided by raspberries helps the body control the following:
+The magnesium provided helps the body control the following:

 - High blood pressure

 - Muscle function

 Magnesium helps keep blood pressure levels stable and balanced.
 Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 7.

 Many people supplement with magnesium in the evening because it helps calm the whole body including blood vessels.

 Raspberries have more iron.
 Iron is a necessary part of any healthy diet 8 and may help with the following: